Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/kafka-cluster-ssl-protocol.md

-# Connect to Apache Kafka cluster using SSL protocol
+# Connect to Apache Kafka® cluster using SSL protocol

 Connecting Apache Kafka cluster and Klaw allows you to easily manage and enforce governance policies for topics, ACLs, and more on your Apache Kafka